Notes on Bi-parameter Paraproducts: Mixed Paraproducts

 and note that for each $(x,y)$, the matrix $G(x,y)$ is a copy of the matrix $H$.
 Therefore,

 which combined with \eqref{thenewbound} implies

 showing that $\|g\|_p$ is much smaller than $\dyprodbmon{g}$.\\

-Interestingly, this example shows that the rectangular Haar basis is an unconditional basis for the space of functions equipped with the $\|.\|_p$-norm.
+Interestingly, this example shows that the rectangular Haar basis is not an unconditional basis for the space of functions equipped with the $\|.\|_p$-norm.
 So, one may wonder whether the remedy is to consider a stronger norm defined as

 However, a modification of the above example shows that, again, this quantity can be much smaller than the $\dyprodbmo$-norm.
-To see this, simply let $H$ be the identity matrix, implying that $g_{I\times J}=1$ on the first $n$ generations of dyadic squares in $[0,1]^2$.
+To see this, simply let $H$ be the identity matrix, implying that $g_{I\times J}=|I\times J|^{\frac{1}{2}}$ on the first $n$ generations of dyadic squares in $[0,1]^2$.
 Since they cover the unit square $n$ times, we must have $\dyprodbmon{g}\ge \sqrt{n}$.
 But now, at each point, the operator norm of the matrix $G(x,y)$ is $1$, and thus $\|g\|_p'\lesssim 1$, again a quantity much smaller than the $\dyprodbmo$-norm.
-Unfortunately, we were unable to combine this new argument with the previous ones invoking the atomic decomposition, and could not obtain an improved product BMO-type norm for $\pi^4_g$.\\
+Unfortunately, we were unable to combine this new argument with the previous ones invoking the atomic decomposition, and could not obtain an improved product BMO-type bound for $\pi^4_g$.
+So let us pose the following question: \begin{question} Is there a reasonable characterization of the operator norm of $\pi^4_g$?
+In particular, is there a way to combine the above matrix point of view with the atomic decomposition techniques to provide an improved bound for this operator? \end{question}

 It is notable that sometimes the norm defined in \eqref{normpppp} is independent of $p$.
 First, note that although the operator $\pi^4_g$ destroys cancellation of atoms, it does not enlarge their support.
 Therefore, Lemma \ref{locallemma} implies that